 The Effect of Isolate on Maize Sprout Growth

 The results obtained are shown in Table 1.
-Most inoculants were able to increase the growth of corn sprouts on the five growth parameters compared to the control.
-BAO 7 is the best isolate from in vitro test results.
+Most inoculants increased the growth of corn sprouts on the five growth parameters compared to the control.
+BAO 7 is the best isolate from the in vitro test results.